sinai-dev/OSLDocs/API/SL_DropTable.md

 `MaxQty` (integer)
 * The maximum drop quantity, default 1. <b>Should be at least the same as the Min quantity!
 (SideLoader will force this to be the case if not)</b>

-### SL_ItemDropChance : SL_ItemDrop

-The class `SL_ItemDropChance` inherits from `SL_ItemDrop` and contains one extra field.

-`DiceValue` (integer)
-* The weight of this drop on the random table, in terms of the dice roll.
-* Should be <b>at least 1</b>, and as high as you want.
-* This determines the drop chance based on the weights compared to the rest of your table and the NoDrop weight.
-See `SL_RandomDropGenerator` for more details.

 ### SL_RandomDropGenerator